 A conventional fixed-rate loan is fully paid off over a given number of years-usually 15, 20, or 30.
 A portion of each monthly payment goes towards paying back the money borrowed, the "principal"; the rest is "interest."

 An individual who signs the note of another person as support for the credit of the primary signer and who becomes responsible for the obligation.
 (Also known as a Comaker.)
-See also Cosigner.
+See related question Cosigner.

 A form to be completed by an applicant for a credit account, giving sufficient details (residence, employment, income, and existing debt) to allow the seller to establish the applicant's creditworthiness.
 Sometimes, an application fee is charged to cover the cost of loan processing.
-See also Credit or Loan Application.
+See related question Credit or Loan Application.